DALL-E/Every illustration.

 ps: What's your favorite Stripe Press book?

-@mveritym over 2 years ago
+@mveritym almost 3 years ago

 I've worked on a team like this and I find it hard to untangle whether I truly miss the work we did or the bonds we forged.
 An intense work culture is one of the only opportunities you have post-college to make super strong friendships forged under pressure.
 That us-against-the-world feeling made me feel really connected in those weird early/mid-20s transition years.